Click To Call: (973) 377-7377

 Right of Entry

-New Jersey landlords have a right to enter their rented premises.
+Under New Jersey laws, landlords have a right to enter their rented premises.
 You may want to enter your tenant’s rented unit for the following reasons.

 • To carry out a rental inspection